-Resolution 3C.
+Resolution 3D.
 Re-elect Michael Cawley

-Shareholders noted Michael Cawley's position as Nomination Committee Chair and his previous ties to the Company.
-Ryanair's new Chairman, Stan McCarthy, refreshed the Board committees including their chairs.
-Furthermore, over five years have passed since Michael Cawley was a full-time employee of Ryanair and hence, he is considered Independent under the 2018 Code.
+Shareholders noted Michael Cawley's previous ties to the Company.
+Over five years have passed since Michael Cawley was a full-time employee of Ryanair and hence, he is considered Independent under the 2018 Code.
+See page 18 (Independence).
+Additionally, the Company's new Chairman, Stan McCarthy, refreshed the Board Committees from June 1, 2020 and Mr. Cawley is no longer the chair of the Nominations Committee.